pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 }
 ```

-Specify the place where your code lives and through this repository developers are reaching to your application who want to contribute.
+Specify the place where your code lives.
+Through this repository, developers can reach out and contribute to your application.
 If the git repository is no GitHub, then the `npm docs` command will be able to find you.

 #### Script